 Fuel use tax collections fluctuate with fuel consumption, especially diesel fuel, which is influenced by both economic conditions and fuel prices.
-The output of the diesel fuel model, which is detailed in the Petroleum Business Taxes section, is used as a proxy for fuel use tax collections.
+The diesel forecast, which is detailed in the Petroleum Business Taxes section, is used as a proxy for fuel use tax collections.
 The fuel use tax is also affected by fuel prices since this can dictate if a driver purchases fuel in-State or out-of-State.
 When drivers purchase fuel out-of-State, but use it in-State, fuel use tax collections increase while motor fuel tax collections and sales tax collections on motor fuel both decline.